Total Joint Shoulder Surgery Recovery

 How long does shoulder pain last after surgery?

-Physical therapy will help you safely and optimally recover from your shoulder injury.
-Physical therapy will ensure a holistic approach to healthcare that will assist the shoulder joint return to optimal functioning and will allow YOU to return to desired activities and hobbies pain-free.
+Physical therapy will help you safely and optimally recover from your total shoulder replacement surgery.
+It ensures a holistic approach to healthcare that will assist the shoulder joint return to optimal functioning and will allow YOU to return to desired activities and hobbies pain-free.
+Reach out to Ivy Rehab today for more information on rehabilitation physical therapy options.

 Article By: Bridgette Sakar, DPT, PT, OCS